 Whether you’ve never read Lang Leav before or you’ve always been a fan, her latest poetry book, Sea of Strangers is worth the read.
 Sea of Strangers consists of 224 pages of beautifully written poems on love, pain, realization, and wisdom.
 Lang Leav’s words are likely to stay with you long after you’ve read them on the page.

-Her book will be available for purchase on January 9th on Amazon & where most books are sold.
-To pre-order her book on Amazon, just click the image below!
+Her book is available for purchase on Amazon & where most books are sold.
+To order her book on Amazon, just click the image below!

 *I received an advanced reader’s copy of this book in exchange for an honest review.
 All opinions are my own.
 I am also an Amazon affiliate & will receive a small commission if you go through my link.*